BrSouza98/BrSouza98/README.md

-- 👋 Hi, I’m @BrSouza98, Brasi
+- 👋 Hi, I’m @BrSouza98, from Brasil
-- 👀 I’m interested in movies, music and technology
+- 👀 I’m interested in movies, music and technology <3
-- 🌱 I’m currently learning laravel, Angular, NestJS, NoSQL and... i dont know what i've doing LoL
+- 🌱 I’m currently learning laravel, Angular, NestJS, NoSQL and game development
 - 💞️ I’m looking to collaborate on freelance projects and that can give me more experience
-- 📫 Follow we in Ig *https://www.instagram.com/brunosdev/) or call me at +55 16 991046172
+- 📫 Please contact me at +55 16 991046172 (WhatsApp)